proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 SFML allows you to create the following:

-2D graphics and animations, including scrolling game worlds.
+- 2D graphics and animations, including scrolling game worlds.
-Sound effects and music playback, including high-quality directional sound.
+- Sound effects and music playback, including high-quality directional sound.
-Input handling with a keyboard, mouse, and gamepad.
+- Input handling with a keyboard, mouse, and gamepad.
-Online multiplayer features.
+- Online multiplayer features.
-The same code can be compiled and linked on all major desktop operating systems, and mobile as well!
+- The same code can be compiled and linked on all major desktop operating systems, and mobile as well!

 Extensive research has not uncovered any more suitable ways to build 2D games for PC with C++, even for expert developers, especially if you are a beginner and want to learn C++ in a fun gaming environment.
 C++, check.
 SFML, check.
 Surely we want to steer clear of the big controlling corporations, though, right?

-Microsoft Visual Studio
+## Microsoft Visual Studio

-Visual Studio is an Integrated Development Environment (IDE).
+**Visual Studio** is an **Integrated Development Environment (IDE)**.
 Visual Studio provides a neat and well-featured interface that simplifies the game development process while keeping advanced features to hand.
 Beginners can benefit from features like code completion and syntax highlighting, which help streamline the process of learning C++.
 Visual Studio is almost unarguably the most advanced free-to-use IDE for C++.
 Microsoft gives it away, not to seek forgiveness for past transgressions but to get you hooked for the future using a premium version.
 So, let’s take advantage of the free stuff for now.

 Visual Studio offers a powerful debugger with features like breakpoints and call stacks.
 You can run your game in Visual Studio and have it pause at a point of your choosing.
 You can then inspect the values held by your code and step through execution a line at a time.
 This makes it easier for beginners to understand how their code works and troubleshoot otherwise near-impossible issues.

-IntelliSense is Visual Studio’s code suggestions and real-time error-checking tool.
+**IntelliSense** is Visual Studio’s code suggestions and real-time error-checking tool.
 It can help those new to C++ learn the language more quickly by instantly highlighting mistakes and auto-suggesting what you might be trying to think of.
 This is not just a great learning tool for beginners but it is also a huge speed boost for professionals.

 Visual Studio has a large and active community, and there are many tutorials, forums, and resources available to help beginners with their C++ and SFML projects in Visual Studio.

 Visual Studio has many advanced features.
 As you grow in knowledge and ambition, Visual Studio can grow with you.
-Visual Studio integrates with popular version control systems (VCSs) like Git, making it easy to get started managing larger projects with multiple programmers.
+Visual Studio integrates with popular **version control systems (VCSs)** like **Git**, making it easy to get started managing larger projects with multiple programmers.
 Visual Studio has performance profiling features that allow you to monitor the memory and CPU usage of your game and, therefore, improve and optimize your game.

 Visual Studio is almost an industry standard.
 Being one of the most widely used IDEs for C++, Visual Studio has an enormous number of users.
 This means that beginners can find plenty of online help and tutorials specific to Visual Studio.
 As an aside, usually, the last place you will look for Visual Studio support will be Microsoft.
 Being knowledgeable with Visual Studio could be valuable to a future employer.